Henry II of England: Taking the English throne

-Over the next summer, Stephen massed troops to renew the siege of Wallingford Castle in a final attempt to take the stronghold.
-The fall of Wallingford appeared imminent and Henry marched south to relieve the siege, arriving with a small army and placing Stephen's besieging forces under siege themselves.
+Stephen amassed troops over the following summer to renew the siege of Wallingford Castle in a final attempt to take the stronghold.
+The fall of Wallingford seemed imminent and Henry marched south to relieve the siege, arriving with a small army and placing Stephen's besieging forces under siege themselves.
 Upon news of this, Stephen returned with a large army, and the two sides confronted each other across the River Thames at Wallingford in July.
 By this point in the war, the barons on both sides were eager to avoid an open battle, so members of the clergy brokered a truce, to the annoyance of both Henry and Stephen.
 Henry and Stephen took the opportunity to speak together privately about a potential end to the war; conveniently for Henry, Stephen's son Eustace fell ill and died shortly afterwards.
 This removed the most obvious other claimant to the throne, as while Stephen had another son, William, he was only a second son and appeared unenthusiastic about making a plausible claim on the throne.
 Fighting continued after Wallingford, but in a rather half-hearted fashion, while the English Church attempted to broker a permanent peace between the two sides.

 In November the two leaders ratified the terms of a permanent peace.
 Stephen announced the Treaty of Winchester in Winchester Cathedral: he recognised Henry as his adopted son and successor, in return for Henry paying homage to him; Stephen promised to listen to Henry's advice, but retained all his royal powers; Stephen's son William would pay homage to Henry and renounce his claim to the throne, in exchange for promises of the security of his lands; key royal castles would be held on Henry's behalf by guarantors whilst Stephen would have access to Henry's castles, and the numerous foreign mercenaries would be demobilised and sent home.
 Henry and Stephen sealed the treaty with a kiss of peace in the cathedral.
+In early 1154 Stephen became more active.
+He attempted to exert his authority and started demolishing unauthorised castles.
 The peace remained precarious, and Stephen's son William remained a possible future rival to Henry.
-Rumours of a plot to kill Henry were circulating and, possibly as a consequence, Henry decided to return to Normandy for a period.
-Stephen fell ill with a stomach disorder and died on 25 October 1154, allowing Henry to inherit the throne rather sooner than had been expected.
+Rumours of a plot to kill Henry were circulating and, possibly as a consequence, Henry returned to Normandy for a period.
+Stephen fell ill with a stomach disorder and died on 25 October 1154, allowing Henry to inherit the throne sooner than had been expected.